UnlockedLabs/intro-to-web-dev-curriculum/content/react-part-2/reading/mapping/index.md

 {{% notice blue "Example mapping Conditionally" "rocket" %}} Let's explore how to use map and conditionals to selectively render items to the UI.

 This example uses the same JSON file as the previous example.
-You can explore it more in "Try It" link below.

-You can code along here: **[Try It!](https://codesandbox.io/s/conditionalmapping-yds8ue)**

 ```react{linenos=table,hl_lines=[],linenostart=1}